 The Most Common Starter Species

-There are a lot of different gecko species but these are the most common ones that are beginner friendly.
+There are a lot of different species but these are the most common types of pet geckos that are beginner friendly.

 Table of Contents